rhysd/wandbox-vim/README.md

 - [ ] unite interface for compiler options
 - [ ] unite interface for compilers
 - [ ] persistent caching for options which would be used in quickrun type generation and unite interface
+- [ ] make default options and a compiler customizable

 ## Libraries wandbox-vim Using